Sonoma, Sonoma, Sonoma

-SONOMA COUNTY, CALIFORNIA — Even experienced travelers can be confused over the fact there are three geographic areas that share the same name: The town of Sonoma, the popular wine region known as the Sonoma Valley, and Sonoma County.
+SONOMA COUNTY, CALIFORNIA — Even experienced travelers can be confused over the fact there are three geographic areas that share the same name: The city of Sonoma, the popular wine region known as Sonoma Valley, and Sonoma County.

 It was also the location of the Bear Flag Revolt, which transferred ownership of California from Mexico to the United States.
 The eight-acre Sonoma Plaza – the largest town plaza in California today – is ringed by shops, restaurants, wine tasting rooms, art galleries, and the Sonoma State Historic Park, which includes the Mission San Francisco de Solano, Gen. Vallejo’s barracks, and other buildings of that era.

 Sonoma Valley is where California’s world-renowned wine industry began.
 Today, California’s oldest commercial winery, Buena Vista, and the state’s oldest family-run winery, Gundlach Bundschu, are historical anchors to more than 100 premium wineries, all just a short distance apart in this scenic 17-mile span.

 Writer Jack London popularized the endearment “Valley of the Moon” with a novel of the same title.
 His final home and ranch is now Jack London State Historic Park, located just outside of Glen Ellen.
 The park is one of many along the valley that offer modern-day explorers access to great hiking and cycling trails.
 Sonoma Valley is also home to the Robert Ferguson Observatory, located in Sugarloaf State Park and open occasionally for public viewing days.